By Globalization PartnersSeptember 2014

 Hire anyone, anywhere, quickly and easily.
 Use our AI-driven, automated, fully compliant global Employer of Record platform powered by our in-house worldwide HR experts.
 Leave the complexities of global employment to the named industry leader that consistently attains 97% customer satisfaction ratings.

-Check out our top market-norm benefits tips for securing the best talent in a tight labor market.
+Check out our top market-norm benefits tips for hiring in Hong Kong and securing the best talent in a tight labor market.

 Mainland China’s economy continues to bustle, and Hong Kong is often favored as a great launchpad into the Mainland and the surrounding territories.
 A common favorite residence for a seasoned VP of APAC Sales, Hong Kong is one of the top countries our clients request our services.

-Hong Kong labor law is well-defined and clear cut, which makes it relatively easy to negotiate with offer letter terms with employees in Hong Kong.
+Hong Kong labor law is well-defined and clear cut, which makes it relatively easy to negotiate with offer letter terms when hiring employees in Hong Kong.
 Here’s our top market-norm benefits tips for securing the best talent in a tight labor market.

 - Vacation: Most employers provide at least 14 vacation days to white-collar professionals, and senior executives may command more (3-4 weeks).
 Statutory minimum is 7 days plus 1 day for each additional year worked with a company.